Seme4eg/emacs_tut/emacs_tut.md

 Default margin is 70 chars, but you can change it: `C-x f {number}` M-q -- re-fill the paragraph under cursor

+`C-x C-f /sudo::/path/to/file/` - **Edit file with super-user rights:**

 ## Some useful commands (M-x)
+**Searching across opened buffers**:
+`multi-occur` - gives you fine control by prompting for each buffer to use `multi-occur-in-matching-buffers` - lets you enter a regexp to match file names

 `revert-buffer` - “refresh” a opened file to its saved state

 `visual-line-mode` - toggle long lines wrapping (like set wrap/nowrap in Vim)